elves/elvish.io/src/ref/edit.md

 To customize the prompt, assign a function to `edit:prompt`.
 The function may write value outputs or byte outputs.
 Value outputs may be either strings or `edit:styled` values; they are joiend with no spaces in between.
-Byte outputs are output as-is, including any newlines, but may not contain escape sequences -- use `edit:styled` for styling.
+Byte outputs are output as-is, including any newlines, but control characters will be
+escaped: you should use `edit:styled` to output styled text.
 If you mix value and byte outputs, the order in which they appear is non-deterministic.

 The default prompt and rprompt are equivalent to: